 Amongst the Group’s key concerns for wider society, issues with energy poverty and access to sustainable energy more generally in communities with poor connections to the energy grid, or that are just too isolated to properly benefit, occupy an important place.

-ENGIE has developed a social impact fund, ENGIE Rassembleurs d'Energies, endowed with 50 million euros at the end of 2019, whose mission is to invest in projects that aim to provide sufficient and sustainable access to electricity for currently unserved populations in developing countries.
+ENGIE has developed a social impact fund, ENGIE Rassembleurs d'Energies, endowed with 50 million euros at the end of 2019 (38 million euros committed at the end of 2021), whose mission is to invest in projects that aim to provide sufficient and sustainable access to electricity for currently unserved populations in developing countries.

 As part of the Energy Volunteers Program (EVP), the Group is also mobilising its own employees, encouraging them to invest their time as volunteers on humanitarian programmes and initiatives, working on the ground as impartial volunteers, embodying ENGIE’s values of solidarity with the most vulnerable members of society.
 The ENGIE Foundation is also expanding its work in patronage, mutual support, and funding for social and humanitarian projects that play a de facto role in the Group’s general CSR policy.